 - Open burning

 Bonfires and camp fires etc. are prohibited by both the university and City of Middletown ordinances. ($250 fine)

 Open burning defines the burning of unwanted materials such as paper, trees, brush, leaves, grass, and other debris, where smoke and other emissions are released directly into the air without passing through a chimney or stack.
 Open burning also includes incineration devices that do not control the combustion air to maintain an adequate temperature and do not provide sufficient residence time for complete combustion.
 Open burning pollutes the air and poses a fire hazard.
 The air pollution created by open burning can irritate eyes and lungs, obscure visibility, soil nearby surfaces, create annoying odors, and are a danger to those with respiratory conditions.

-Fire Pits can be used if event is registered and permit has been signed off by Campus Fire Safety.
+Fire Pits can be used if an event is registered and a permit has been signed off by Campus Fire Safety.
 Please see home page for permit and contact fire safety for more information.